jeyrb/hass_mikrotik_sms/README.md

 With the user and password added to the HomeAssistant `secrets.yaml` file

-Optionally an `smscentre` can also be configured.
+Optionally an `smscentre` can be configured, and also `timeout` in seconds tuned ( default 20 seconds).

 ## Options